Posted on Monday, January 4th, 2010, 8:29 pm

 • Discrepancy between signatures.
 If the merchant believes that the signature on the card does not match the signature on the sales receipt, the merchant must contact the processing bank for instructions.

 • Signature not required.
-Transactions based on mail orders, telephone orders, pre-authorized orders, electronic commerce orders, Guaranteed Reservations, Advance Resort Deposits and Express Checkouts may be completed without the cardholder’s signature.
+Transactions based on mail orders, telephone orders, pre-authorized orders, electronic commerce orders, Guaranteed Reservations, Advance Resort Deposits and Express Checkouts may be completed without the cardholder’s signature (more on that in a bit).
 The merchant must type or legibly print on the signature line of the sales receipt the letters “TO”, “MO”, “PO”, “EC”, “Guaranteed Reservation / No Show,” “Signature on File / Express Check-out,” or “Advance Deposit” as appropriate.

 • Authorization approval code (except on credit receipts).
 If the card issuer has approved the transaction authorization request, unless the transaction is an offline chip-read transaction, the authorization number must be entered on the sales receipt.
 If more than one authorization is obtained over the course of the transaction (as may happen for hotel, motel, or vehicle rental transactions), all authorization numbers, the amounts authorized, and the date of each authorization must be entered on the sales receipt.